-More directly, we can interpret $\theta_0$ as the limiting local maximiser for the likelihood of an observation $x=ny_0$, in the limit $n\to\infty$ with $y_0$ fixed (this follows from \refthm{SamplingMLE} with $\Sigma=0$, or from \refthm{LowerOrderSaddlepoint}\ref{item:LOMLE}).
+More directly, we can interpret $\theta_0$ as the limiting local maximiser for the likelihood of an observation $x=ny_0$, in the limit $n\to\infty$ with $y_0$ fixed.
 In such a limit, an observed value $x=ny_0$ for $X$ amounts to an observed value $y_0$ for the true mean of the summands $Y^{(1)},\dotsc,Y^{(n)}$ from \eqref{SARasSum}.
-The conditions \eqref{y0K0's0}--\eqref{RateFunctionImplicitHessianDefinite} state that we should be able to recover the asymptotic (local) MLE $\theta_0$ based solely on the implied sample mean $y_0$.
+Thus \eqref{y0K0's0}--\eqref{RateFunctionImplicitHessianDefinite} state that we should be able to recover the asymptotic (local) MLE $\theta_0$ based solely on the implied sample mean $y_0$.
 We might describe \eqref{y0K0's0}--\eqref{RateFunctionImplicitHessianDefinite} as saying that the model is \emph{fully identifiable at the level of the sample mean}.
-We discuss these conditions further, including their relationship to assumptions of well-specifiedness and large-sample limits, in Sections~\ref{sss:WellSpecified}--\ref{sss:FisherGodambe}.